yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 For more details see, [Partition data by time](../common-patterns/timeseries/partitioning-by-time/)
 {{</tip>}}

 ## Load balance and Failover using YugabyteDB drivers

-YugabyteDB’s [Smart Driver for YSQL](../../drivers-orms/smart-drivers/) provides advanced cluster-aware load-balancing capabilities that will enable your applications to send requests to multiple nodes in the cluster just by connecting to one node.
+YugabyteDB’s [Smart Driver](../../drivers-orms/smart-drivers/) provides advanced cluster-aware load-balancing capabilities that will enable your applications to send requests to multiple nodes in the cluster just by connecting to one node.
 You can also set a fallback hierarchy by assigning priority to specific regions and ensuring that connections are made to the region with the highest priority, and then fall back to the region with the next priority in case the high-priority region fails

 {{<tip>}}
 For more details see, [Load Balancing with Smart Driver](https://www.yugabyte.com/blog/multi-region-database-deployment-best-practices/#load-balancing-with-smart-driver)
 {{</tip>}}

-## Leverage connection pooling in the YCQL client

-A single client (for example, a multi-threaded application) should ideally use a single cluster object.
-The single cluster object typically holds underneath the covers a configurable number of connections to YB-TServers.
-Typically 1 or 2 connections per YB-TServer suffices to serve even 64-128 application threads.
-The same connection can be used for multiple outstanding requests, also known as multiplexing.

-See also [Connection pooling](https://docs.datastax.com/en/developer/java-driver/4.6/manual/core/pooling/) in the DataStax Java Driver documentation.
+## Scale your application with connection pools

+Setup different pools with different load balancing policies as needed for your application to scale by using popular pooling solutions such as HikariCP and Tomcat along with YugabyteDB [Smart Drivers](../../drivers-orms/smart-drivers/).

+{{<tip>}}
+For more details see, [Connection pooling](../../drivers-orms/smart-drivers/#connection-pooling)
+{{</tip>}}

-## Use prepared statements
+## Re-use query plans with prepared statements

-Whenever possible, use prepared statements to ensure that YugabyteDB partition-aware drivers can route queries to the tablet leader, to improve throughput, and to eliminate the need for a server to parse the query on each operation.
+Whenever possible, use [prepared statements](../../api/ysql/the-sql-language/statements/perf_prepare/) to ensure that YugabyteDB can re-use the same query plan and eliminate the need for a server to parse the query on each operation.

-## Use batching for higher throughput

-Use batching for writing a set of operations.
-This will send all operations in a single RPC call instead of using multiple RPC calls, one per operation.
-Each batch operation has higher latency compared to single rows operations but has higher throughput overall.

-## Column and row sizes

-For consistent latency/performance, keep columns in the 2 MB range or less.

-Big columns add up when selecting multiple columns or full rows.
-For consistent latency and performance, keep the size of individual rows in the 32 MB range or less.

-## Don't use big collections

-Collections are designed for storing small sets of values that are not expected to grow to arbitrary size (such as phone numbers or addresses for a user rather than posts or messages).
-While collections of larger sizes are allowed, they may have a significant impact on performance for queries involving them.
-In particular, some list operations (insert at an index and remove elements) require a read-before-write.

-## Collections with many elements

-Each element inside a collection ends up as a [separate key value](../../architecture/docdb/persistence#ycql-collection-type-example) in DocDB adding per-element overhead.

-If your collections are immutable, or you update the whole collection in full, consider using the `JSONB` data type.
-An alternative would also be to use ProtoBuf or FlatBuffers and store the serialized data in a `BLOB` column.
+{{<tip>}}
+For more details see, [Prepared statements in PL/pgSQL](https://dev.to/aws-heroes/postgresql-prepared-statements-in-pl-pgsql-jl3)
+{{</tip>}}

-## Use partition_hash for large table scans
+## Large scans and batch jobs

-`partition_hash` function can be used for querying a subset of the data to get approximate row counts or to break down full-table operations into smaller sub-tasks that can be run in parallel.
-See [example usage](../../api/ycql/expr_fcall#partition-hash-function) along with a working Python script.
+Use `BEGIN TRANSACTION ISOLATION LEVEL SERIALIZABLE READ ONLY DEFERRABLE` for batch or long-running jobs, which need a consistent snapshot of the database without interfering or being interfered with by other transactions.

+{{<tip>}}
+For more details see, [Long running scans](http://localhost:1313/preview/develop/learn/transactions/transactions-performance-ysql/#large-scans-and-batch-jobs)
+{{</tip>}}

-## Miscellaneous
+## Paralleling across tablets

+For large/batch `SELECT`s or `DELETE`s that have to scan all tablets, you can parallelize your operation by creating queries that affect only a specific part of the tablet using the `yb_hash_code` function.

+{{<tip>}}
+For more details see, [Distributed Deletes/Selects](../../api/ysql/exprs/func_yb_hash_code/#distributed-parallel-queries)
+{{</tip>}}

-## Use `TRUNCATE` to empty tables instead of `DELETE`
+## TRUNCATE instead of DELETE

-`TRUNCATE` deletes the database files that store the table and is very fast.
-While `DELETE` inserts a `delete marker` for each row in transactions and they are removed from storage when a compaction runs.
+[TRUNCATE](../../api/ysql/the-sql-language/statements/ddl_truncate/) deletes the database files that store the table and is much faster than [DELETE](../../api/ysql/the-sql-language/statements/dml_delete/) which inserts a `delete marker` for each row in transactions that are later removed from storage during compaction runs.